Featured

 EA: How did the clarinet come in the picture?

-OB: When I discovered jazz I was a keyboard player and I immediately switched to the piano, I was practicing and studying harmony.
-I was 19-20 years old around that time, and I realised, man, I cannot take my instrument to the beach.
+OB: When I discovered jazz, I was a keyboard player, and I immediately switched to piano.
+I was practicing and studying harmony.
+I was around 19 or 20 at the time, and I realized, "Man, I can't take my instrument to the beach."
 It sounds weird, but it's true.
-And everyone was playing guitar - I didn't want to play guitar (laughing -ed.).
-Joking aside, I also really love the sound of the clarinet.
+And everyone was playing guitar—I didn’t want to play guitar! (laughs) Joking aside, I also really love the sound of the clarinet.
 I grew up in Istanbul, Turkey, listening to a lot of gypsy music, a lot of music from the Balkans, and a lot of classical music.
-For whatever reason listening to the orchestra, I would just latch on to the clarinet part.
-At the time I was playing a recorders (block flute) and I was trying to transcribe the clarinet part of orchestral pieces for the block flute.
-I guess it's just a sound thing, you know?
-And when I look back now, also having having grown in synthesis, clarinet has such a pure sound, yet, it has all the possibilities to make it really dirty.
-You can use extended techniques, multiphonics and it has a huge range compared to flute or other woodwinds.
-And I'm especially specialised in bass clarinet, which probably has the widest range of the family.
+For whatever reason, when listening to orchestral music, I would latch onto the clarinet part.
+At the time, I was playing a recorder (block flute), and I would try to transcribe the clarinet parts of orchestral pieces for the recorder.
+I guess it’s just a sound thing, you know?
+And when I look back now, also having grown in synthesis, the clarinet has such a pure sound, yet it has all the possibilities to make it really dirty.
+You can use extended techniques, multiphonics, and it has a huge range compared to the flute or other woodwinds.
+I’m especially specialized in bass clarinet, which probably has the widest range in the family.

 Eddy Westveer